Markemann1/TET4565_P1/ReadMe.txt

 -- SDP_loop()
     The actual SDP methodology algorithm, that sets the order of how and when to call the other functions This is the only function that needs to be called in order to solve the problem

+    To run a single scenario, this variable need to be updated to "num_scenario = 1" .
+    To run all scenario's, the "num_scenario" variable can be set to any number other than 1.

+    To change the single scenario that is modelled, you need to change the " if num_scenario == 1
+            S = [a number between 0 and 4]"